azuline/rose/docs/METADATA_TOOLS.md

-# Managing Your Music Metadata
+# Improving Your Music Metadata

 Rosé relies on the metadata embedded in your music files to organize your music into a useful virtual filesystem.
 This means that the quality of the music tags